AradAshrafi/Image-Compression-And-Face-Detection-/README.md

   - [x] compress images using SVD with different compression rate,and compare them

 3 - DCT Compression :
-  - [x] compress images using SVD with different compression rate,and compare them
+  - [x] compress images using DCT with different compression rate,and compare them

 4 - Facial Recognition with SVD
   - [x] extracting EigenImages